 162 Blood platelets

-For those that don’t know the full story, you can read it here.
-To quickly summarize – I’m a UBC PhD student in Vancouver, Canada living with Multiple Myeloma since 2006.
+For those that don’t know the full story, check you can read it here.
+To quickly summarize – I’m a UBC PhD student in Vancouver, illness Canada living with Multiple Myeloma since 2006.
 I have had a variety of treatments but can no longer be cured of cancer.
-The most recent treatment was a drug called Revlimid (Aug ’08 – Dec ’09), however that drug is likely to have caused increased pressure in my optical nerve resulting in a stroke and TTP (a rare blood disorder affecting 3-4 people a year in this province).
+The most recent treatment was a drug called Revlimid (Aug ’08 – Dec ’09), more about however that drug is likely to have caused increased pressure in my optical nerve resulting in a stroke and TTP (a rare blood disorder affecting 3-4 people a year in this province).
 I spent 12 days in hospital and have been off cancer drugs since that time as my levels have slowly rose.

 Ideally you want to resist putting someone like myself back on cancer drugs only as a last resort as my options have become more limited and it is unknown what adverse side effects I will have on this new drug.
 It looks like that moment has arrived.